-Factory farming turns hunting into a zero-sum game that results in millions of slaughtered animals.
+Factory farming turns hunting into a zero-sum game that results in billions of slaughtered animals.
 Livestock, such as cows and pigs, are kept in heinous conditions until they’re eventually slaughtered.

 Animal rights groups work hard to stop factory farming by encouraging consumers to either stop eating meat, dairy, and eggs altogether or to source their animal products through more humane operations.

 We don’t like to see animals die in the service of humans no matter what, but a chicken who is allowed to roam free until the day of a quick euthanization makes more sense than chickens kept in pens so tightly packed they can’t move.

 Many of us have beloved companion animals, such as dogs and cats.
 Dogs, in particular, were the earliest domesticated animals.
 They’ve been brought up to view humans as their companions.